 Providing Organic Probiotic Technology for a Sustainable Future

-SCD makes probiotics for a variety of human, animal and environmental applications in a new, state-of-the-art fermentation and bottling facility in Kansas City's West Paseo District.
-These all natural, probiotic products used in agriculture, industrial, home & garden, human health, livestock, aquaculture and tannery industries, are distributed to SCD’s licensee network and used by customers in every corner of the globe.
+SCD makes probiotics for a variety of human, animal, and environmental applications in a new, state-of-the-art fermentation and bottling facility in Kansas City's West Paseo District.
+These all-natural probiotic products used in agriculture, industrial, home & garden, human health, livestock, aquaculture, and tannery industries are distributed to SCD’s licensee network and used by customers internationally.

-SCD Probiotics has been marketing and selling probiotic products globally since it was founded in 1998, by Matthew Wood.
+SCD has been marketing and selling probiotic products globally since it was founded by Matthew Wood in 1998.

-Wood went on to earn a master's degree at the University of Ryukyus in Okinawa, Japan, specializing in probiotics research.
-Like Henry Ford, Steve Jobs and the Wright brothers, Wood then started SCD Probiotics from a garage.
-That shoestring operation in Columbia has grown into an international success with dozens of employees, towering 76,000 gallon fermentation tanks, a 30 percent increase in sales from 2011 to 2013, a production volume increase of 229 percent from 2012 to 2013, kudos from governors and government ministers and a simple yet sophisticated licensing program worthy of companies many times larger than his.
+Matthew Wood went on to earn a master's degree at the University of Ryukyus in Okinawa, Japan, specializing in probiotics research.
+Like Henry Ford, Steve Jobs, and the Wright brothers, Wood then started SCD from a garage.
+That shoestring operation in Columbia, Missouri, has grown into an international success.
+And after exponential international business growth, SCD and Wood received kudos from governors and government ministers for creating a simple yet sophisticated licensing program worthy of much larger companies.

-SCD Probiotics follows the Food Grade current Good Manufacturing Practices (cGMP) Guidelines enforced in the United States by the Food and Drug Administration.
-GMP guidelines provide a system of processes, procedures and documentation to assure the product produced has the identity, strength, composition, quality and purity that it is represented to possess.
-In addition, many of SCD Probiotics products are listed by the Organic Materials Review Institute (OMRI) for use in certified organic production.
+SCD follows the Food Grade current Good Manufacturing Practices (cGMP) Guidelines enforced in the United States by the Food and Drug Administration.
+GMP guidelines provide a system of processes, procedures, and documentation to assure the product produced has the identity, strength, composition, quality, and purity that it is represented to possess.
+Additionally, many of SCD products are listed by the Organic Materials Review Institute (OMRI) for use in certified organic production.

 Learn more about our recent growth